(MUSC 161) Introduction to Piano Technique

 Upon completing this course, students will be able to:

-• Prepare advanced repertoire matched with technical understanding.
+- Prepare an advanced repertoire matched with technical understanding.